 definitions; and a lively debate – one facilitated by IHXENs – then ensued concerning other value

-debates were concluded by a consensus around a total of 15 values – values we expected could be
+niche'.
+This debate ended with a consensus around a total of 15 values – values we expected could be

-elaborated into a 'ladder' of disciplines to which Chant people, both junior and senior, would all want
+elaborated into a 'ladder' of disciplines to which Chant people, both junior and senior, would all want to

 The ESOP team then asked me to thread the descriptions of the new value disciplines into a preface to